xrl/xrl.github.io/_posts/2016-10-09-intellij-for-rust.markdown

 In any case
 ---

 I'm impressed with the open development of the plugin.
-I highly recommend perusing the [tickets](https://github.com/intellij-rust/intellij-rust/issues) to get a feel of what the developers priorities look like.
+I highly recommend looking at the [tickets](https://github.com/intellij-rust/intellij-rust/issues) to get a feel for the developers priorities.

 The usual suspects of code completion, attractive rendering, and mostly-zippy interactions are great.
 The darcula theme is reminiscent of Sublime Text.
 As with most kitchen sink IDEs: you're best served on a fast machine.
 I hope you'll try the Rust integration.